Senior Lecturer in GIS

 Roles and Responsibilities

-I lead the Urban Observatory Programme in the University and co-lead the national UKCRIC observatory programme through the CORONA project
+I lead the Urban Observatory Programme in the University and co-lead the national UKCRIC observatory programme through the CORONA project.
+I lead the Smart CIties theme within the £4.9m Pitch-IN project removing barriers to the uptake of the Internet of Things.

 I am deputy DPD for the Geomatics UG degrees